Clermont, QLD

 Where is Clermont?

-Clermont is a suburb of Queensland, Australia.
+Clermont is a suburb of Queensland, Australia, in the Isaac local government area.

 What is the population of Clermont?